ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 - `.inf` and `.nan` float values, since JSON does not support them;
 - non-JSON types,
-  including the ones associated with tags like `!!timestamp` that were deployed in older YAML versions;
+  including the ones associated with tags like `!!timestamp` that were included in the default schema of older YAML versions;
 - tags in general, and specifically ones that do not map to JSON types like custom and local tags such as `!!python/object` and